How to Design a Low‑Pass RF Filter for 5 GHz Applications: A Step‑by‑Step Guide

 5. Simulate the Design

-Run a S‑parameter simulation from 0 to 8 GHz.
+Run a S‑parameter simulation from 0 to 8 GHz, as outlined in the detailed step‑by‑step design guide.
 Look for:

 - S21 (insertion loss) flat below 5 GHz and dropping sharply after.